cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr list of validators](/academy/1-what-is-cosmos/images/keplr-stake-chains.png)

-Choose Cosmos Hub, you are presented with a list of validators:
+Choose "Cosmos Hub".
+You are presented with a list of validators:

 ![Keplr: list of validators](/academy/1-what-is-cosmos/images/keplr-validator-list.png)